prithvi-raj-nair/prithvi-raj-nair/README.md

 ### 🤖 AI Workflows
 **Experiment and develop effective workflows**

 Deep understanding of how LLMs and agentic systems fit into real workflows.
-I explore and design new usage patterns, build multi-phase agent workflows, and experiment across AI UX, context engineering, and tool design.
+I stay up to date with the cutting edge to experiment with and adopt new workflows for engineering and product.

 </td>
 </tr>